 Test Yourself At Home for COVID-19 Antibodies

 If there is one thing the world has learned so far during the course of this pandemic, it’s the critical importance of testing for the disease.
 At present, three types of tests are currently available in Hong Kong.
-Two of them – a DNA test and a blood test – are conducted in a clinic or a hospital and then analyzed in a lab.
+Two of them – a DNA test and a blood test – are conducted in a clinic or a hospital and then analysed in a lab.

 A third alternative is a finger prick blood test that you can do yourself from home.
 This article will focus on the latter, also known as an Antibody Mobile Test kit, and give you details on the product itself, the type of testing it provides, pros and cons as well as how it works.

-|COVID-19 Antibody mobile test kits can be ordered online and shipped to your home or office in Hong Kong and internationally. |
+|COVID-19 Antibody mobile test kits can be ordered online and shipped to your home or office in Hong Kong and internationally.|

 What is an antibody do-it-yourself test?